A Creative Healing Journey during the month of May

 Come and join the ‘May We All Heal’ MWAH event here.

-For May 2015, a group of women from the Grieving Parents Support Network community created the ‘May We All Heal’ project, a creative healing journey for women and men.
+In May 2015, a group of women from the Grieving Parents Support Network community created the ‘May We All Heal’ project, a creative healing journey for women and men.
 Since then, it has been running every year in May.

 For the first project, we focused on creating a photographic journey following daily prompts, which were shared on Instagram and on Facebook using the hashtag #mayweallheal or #MWAH followed by the year.
 Participants especially benefited from the community that resulted from the event, both on Facebook as well on Instagram.